tkhamez/eve-srp/README.md

 You can add your own JavaScript code to `web/static/custom.js`, for example for analytics software.

-### Permissions
+### Initial Setup

+After you log in go to _Admin -> Groups_ and sync them.
+Then add divisions and configure permissions for them.

-Permissions are based on groups which are provided by a provider which is configured by the `EVE_SRP_PROVIDER` environment variable.
+Permissions for each division are based on groups which are provided by a provider, see below.

-Depending on which provider is used, the corresponding environment variables must be adapted, currently `EVE_SRP_NEUCORE_*` or `EVE_SRP_ESI_*` for the included providers.

-There is only one fixed role, the global admin.
-It is mapped to groups with the environment variable `EVE_SRP_ROLE_GLOBAL_ADMIN`.
+Besides that there is only one fixed role, the _global admin_.
+It is given to members of the groups from the environment variable `EVE_SRP_ROLE_GLOBAL_ADMIN`.

-Global admins can create divisions and configure all other permissions for each of them separately.
+Global admins can create divisions and configure permissions for each of them separately.
 Only global admins can see SRP requests without a division, e.g. when a division was deleted.

 ## Provider

 Providers implement the `ProviderInterface` interface and provide groups for the logged-in character and optionally additional alternative characters for which the user can submit requests.

+Only one provider can be used at once.
+It is determined by the environment variable `EVE_SRP_PROVIDER`.

+### ESI Provider

+This is a simple provider that assigns groups based on EVE characters, their corporation and alliance.

+There are 5 groups: `member`, `review`, `pay`, `admin` and `global-admin`.
+For each of them there are one or more environment variables `EVE_SRP_ESI_*` that accept list of character, corporation or alliance IDs.

+### Neucore Provider

+This provider needs a [Neucore](https://github.com/tkhamez/neucore) installation.
+It will provide groups and alternative characters from it.

+To use it add an app to Neucore and give it the `app-chars` and `app-groups` roles and add any group to it that you want to use.
+Then set the `EVE_SRP_NEUCORE_*` environment variables.

 ## Development Environment